LipschitzProject/lipschitz-common/README.md

 pip install pandas
 ```
 ### 2. Use the Downloader
 2.1.
-Copy client_downloader_api.py into your project folder
+Copy `client_downloader_api.py` into your project folder

 2.2.
-Import the "Client_Downloader" Class in your program
+Import the `Client_Downloader` Class in your program
 ```python
 # at the top of your program